nafeezatajenifuja/TaiwoAdebiyi23.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a PhD Candidate in [Uncertainty Quantification Group](https://uq.uh.edu/) at the University of Houston, advised by [Ruda Zhang](https://www.cive.uh.edu/faculty/zhang-ruda).
+I am a PhD Candidate in the [Uncertainty Quantification Group](https://uq.uh.edu/) at the University of Houston, advised by [Ruda Zhang](https://www.cive.uh.edu/faculty/zhang-ruda).

-My research is driven by a deep commitment to designing data-driven technologies for resilient system designs and engineering applications.
-My work focuses on optimization under uncertainty (Bayesian Optimization), probabilistic modeling (Gaussian Processes), and fully automated systems (Digital Twins), aligning with the industry's growing reliance on GPU-accelerated supercomputing, sensing technologies, and artificial intelligence for robust design and intelligent decision-making.
+My research focuses on developing data-driven technologies for resilient system designs and engineering applications.
+I specialize in optimization under uncertainty (Bayesian Optimization), probabilistic modeling (Gaussian Processes), and fully automated systems (Digital Twins).
+These areas align with the industry's increasing use of GPU-accelerated supercomputing, sensing technologies, and artificial intelligence to support robust design and intelligent decision-making.

-When I am not diving into research or developing mathematically sophisticated software, I enjoy giving back to my community, exploring the venture capital space, listening to diplomatic speeches, and catching a good game of football (the real kind), especially as a Barcelona and Messi fan.
+When I am not immersed in research or developing mathematically sophisticated software, I enjoy church service, giving back to my community, exploring the venture capital space, listening to diplomatic speeches, and catching a good game of football.

 Education
 ===========